Responsibly Made from the Beginning

 Currently, I make all the jewelry you see on the site, and plan to keep it this way.
 From this perspective, I can confirm that your jewelry is made using fair practices.

 For the last few years, however, my focus has moved to my supply chain.
-One of the biggest concerns for me has always been the social and environmental impact of mining and gemstone finishing.
-I’ve come to realize that I’m not able to have as much visibility into these processes as I’d like, but I still want to know from my suppliers: How did this material get in my hands?
+Since I started sourcing gems back in 2002, one of the biggest concerns for me has always been the social and environmental impact of mining and gemstone finishing.
+At the time, I came to realize that I’m not able to have as much visibility into these processes as I’d like, but I still want to know from my suppliers: How did this material get in my hands?
 Was it done safely for workers, and for the environment?
 Are they provided with fair wages?
 Am I unintentionally supporting organizations that don’t align with my ideals?

 It is notoriously difficult to find this information in this industry.
-While people often know what country and sometimes region materials originate, I noticed that people just won’t answer more specific questions.
+While people often know what country and sometimes region materials originate, I noticed that people just wouldn’t answer more specific questions.
 It was frustrating, and I came to realize it was often because they just didn’t know.
 Since I couldn’t get direct answers, I choose to educate myself.
 To have a better sense, I did research on the sociopolitical and environmental factors regarding the origin of gems I was interested in using.
 During this time, I would take notes on whether current circumstances might contribute to unethical conduct in the supply chain.
-For example, I wouldn’t buy materials if my research determined that they originated from a war torn part of the world, or location that was known to promote poor treatment of workers or particularly bad environmental standards.
-Definitely not a perfect system, but I’m glad I did the work.
+For example, I wouldn’t buy materials if my research determined that they originated from a war torn part of the world, or location that was known for poor treatment of workers or particularly bad environmental standards.
+Definitely not a perfect system, with a lot of guesswork involved, but it was an important step.

 In 2018 and 2019, I began to take stock of all my regular suppliers and reach out to them addressing my concerns.
 I wanted to see where everyone stood the on environmental and ethical issues most important to me.
 My goal was to align myself with those in the industry that shared my values.
 While some suppliers were unable to answer my questions, several were able to confirm their own commitment to the environment, and ethical practices.
 Some highlights of my persistence?